rushimok73/AWS-SAA-C03-Notes/README.md

   Pay for entire host, don't pay for instances.

 Dedicated - Start stop may change hardware.
-Dedicated host - HW never changes
+Dedicated host - HW never changes Quickest way to connect to Ec2 - Ec2 session manager

 - AZ resilient service.
 They run within only one AZ system.
   - You can't access them cross zone.